-The engineers of the Korea Institute of Machinery and Materials (KIMM) explain why the structure "biomimetics”Of the battery draws inspiration from snake scales.
+The engineers of the Korea Institute of Machinery and Materials (KIMM) explain why the structure "biomimetics"of the battery is inspired by snake scales.
 These, although rigid, can fold together to protect against external impacts.
 They also possess traits that allow them to be highly stretchable and move flexibly.
-A principle also used in the recent past for a new dynamic brace which could replace the classic "plaster" in case of injury.
+A principle used in the recent past as well. for a new dynamic brace which could replace the classic "plaster" in case of injury.

 Batteries of "flakes"